 This All Looks Overwhelming.
 Where Do I Begin?

 If you are unfamiliar with online shopping, and you click on a website, it can appear to be quite daunting at first.
 But once you get the hang of it, you will realise it is even simpler than shopping in person.
 The first step is to look for the menu bar.
 The menu bar shows the available categories and is rather straightforward.
-If no menu bar is present, it will be hiding within a button.
+If no menu bar is present, it will be hidden within a button.
 These menu buttons will be located somewhere at the top of the screen as either stacked lines or as the word ‘menu’.
 Clicking on these will reveal the different categories to choose from.
 Here is an example of what the menu buttons may look like:

 Once you have found something you like, click on it.
 This will take you to the product’s unique page where its specifications and price are listed.
 There will also be a quantity selection option for you to indicate how many units you want of this product.
 If you decide you want the product, there will be a button somewhere on the screen to add the item to your virtual ‘cart’.
 Clicking this does not mean you have to buy it.
 Like shopping in real life, you are allowed to remove items you no longer want to buy from your cart.
 To view your virtual cart, click on the shopping trolley or basket symbol somewhere at the top of the screen.
 There may also be a button that says ‘view cart/basket.’
 Here is an example of what the view cart buttons may look like: